nannis36/mindbank/README.md

 The output from the algorithm is provided by System.out after all inputs are received.
 An example from the above input is provided below:

-    Longest path from vertex 1 is 4 steps to vertex 5
+    The longest path from vertex 1 is 4 steps to vertex 5